-- What observations have you made about Asian American movements? - What is most important to you when it comes to Asian American movements? - How can UCSD or higher education in general change to be more socially just? - What change would you like to see at UCSD or across society in 10-20 years?
+- What observations have you made about systemic oppression in college? - What is most important to you when it comes to social justice in higher education? - How can UCSD or higher education change to be more socially just? - What change would you like to see at UCSD or in U.S. higher education in 10-20 years?